 For Hilton members that have Silver, Gold, or Diamond status, every award stay with 5 or more consecutive nights will have the fifth night free.
 The maximum number of nights per stay is 20 nights, so a total of 4 free award nights per stay.
 Note that pay with points and cash will not trigger this benefit.

 Award stays don't have resort fees imposed.
-Point cost represents total cost of the stay.

 Hilton allows for donation of points through a program called points worthy.